HildoBijl/stepwise/packages/input-exercises/README.md

 - `metadata` includes the practiced `skill` or a more involved skill `setup`.
 - `generateParameters(example)` creates the fixed problem parameters.
 It generally uses randomization and may be synchronous or asynchronous.
 - `getSolution(parameters, inputDependency, staticSolution)` builds the solution.
 Exercises without input dependencies normally use only `parameters`.
 - `checkInput(data)` decides whether the interpreted learner input is correct.
+Its data includes the raw and interpreted input, current input dependency, and corresponding solution.
 It may return either a boolean or `{ correct, report? }`, immediately or through a promise.

 Only `metadata` and `checkInput` are required.
 Omitting `generateParameters` uses an empty object.